ompugao/envchain-rs/README.md

 - Native Windows credential storage
 - Works on both Windows and WSL2
 - No additional setup required on Windows systems

+### Bitwarden Backend (rbw)
+- Requires the [`rbw`](https://github.com/doy/rbw) CLI, configured and able to unlock your Bitwarden vault
+- Secrets are stored as `KEY=VALUE` lines in the notes field of one Bitwarden entry per namespace, grouped in a folder (default `envchain`)
+- Enabled by default on Linux/macOS builds

 ## Installation